netobserv/documents/blogs/acm/leverage-metrics-in-acm.md

 # kubectl apply -f https://raw.githubusercontent.com/jotak/netobserv-documents/acm/examples/ACM/netobserv-metrics.yaml
 ```

 This config will be immediately picked up by the metrics collector.
-To make sure eveything worked correctly, you can take a look at these logs:
+To make sure everything worked correctly, you can take a look at these logs:

 ```bash
 kubectl logs -n open-cluster-management-addon-observability -l component=metrics-collector -f